agcdtmr/learning-publicly/what-is-cURL.md

 ## But WHY IS IT CALLED CLIENT
 Think of two parties talking on the internet:

-The Server: This is the machine waiting to serve or provide information (like the AWS API Gateway, which serves the account creation service).
+The Server: This is the machine waiting to serve or provide information (like the AWS API Gateway, which for example can serve to trigger the account creation lambda function).

 The Client: This is the machine or program that asks for something or requests a service (like your laptop, or your web browser).

-The cURL program is called the Client because it is the party that starts the conversation and requests the AWS API to perform the action of creating the accounts.
+The cURL program is called the Client because it is the party that starts the conversation and requests the server to perform the action you want it to do.

 It's the asker, not the giver.
 It acts on your behalf to be the "Client" making a "Request."